edwardlavender/flapper_sim/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <sup>1</sup> Scottish Oceans Institute, University of St Andrews,
-University of St Andrews, Scotland
+Scotland
 <sup>2</sup> Centre for Research into Ecological and Environmental
-Modelling University of St Andrews, Scotland
+Modelling, University of St Andrews, Scotland

 <sup>\*</sup> This repository is maintained by Edward Lavender
 (<el72@st-andrews.ac.uk>).